alexwonseokcho/ece253_lab/README.md

 #### Lab 6
 - Simple FSM that detects 1111 or 1101
 - Make FSM for control path and and ALU for data path for Ax^2 + Bx + C
+- Design a control and datapath to implement division in hardware